 Here we go with a good old link-blogging post for the first time in too long.

 I know it’s been making the rounds at warp speed the past few days, but Zachary Quinto and Leonard Nimoy in Audi’s “The Challenge” has at least one moment too priceless not to keep sharing.
-Note: It’s a commercial, obviously, so if you have a hard policy against watching such things there's your warning.
+It’s a commercial, obviously — so if you have a hard policy against watching such things, here’s your warning.
 [2:56]

-A Canadian astronaut who returns to Earth today after serving as commander of the International Space Station, Chris Hadfield, yesterday posted a music video for David Bowie’s “Space Oddity” shot aboard the station.
-He sang and played the guitar; the rest of the music and production was handled terrestrially.
+A Canadian astronaut who returns to Earth today after serving as commander of the International Space Station, Chris Hadfield, yesterday posted a cover of David Bowie’s “Space Oddity” shot aboard the station.
+He sang and played the guitar, while the rest of the music and production was handled terrestrially.
 If I’m being completely honest, I kind-of miss the harmony vocals and I’m a little torn on how he adapted the lyrics to his situation.
 Then again, I get not wanting to sing about being lost in space when you’re due to come home.
 And I still find the whole thing technically impressive as well as emotionally powerful.
 [5:31]

 Speaking of harmony vocals and mixed feelings, Pentatonix, champions of The